 Current Condition of Water from Drinking Fountain

-An urgent concern of most of the water supply nowadays is the human-made chemicals that accidentally find their way into the public water supply.
-Today, there are more than 116,000 human-made chemicals that are found in public water systems.
-These are pharmaceutical drugs such as pills, tablets, and topical.
+An urgent concern of most water supply nowadays is the human-made chemicals that accidentally find their way into the public water supply.
+Today, more than 116,000 human-made chemicals are found in public water systems.
+These are pharmaceutical drugs such as pills, tablets, and topicals.

 This can be excreted in feces and urine and flushed down in the toilet or drain.
-Many of these problems cannot be removed even by the standard process of water treatment.
+Even the standard water treatment process cannot remove many of these problems.

 The Safeness of Water in School Drinking Fountain

-Thus, the drinking fountain at your child’s school may not be safe.
-The school pipes may contain lead, and they may sit for long periods during holidays and weekends, allowing contamination in the water.
+Thus, your child’s school's drinking fountain may be unsafe.
+The school pipes may contain lead and sit for long periods during holidays and weekends, allowing contamination in the water.

-Some schools get their water source from public supplies, and they do not have a test for toxins.
-With this, it may contain harmful contaminants, and no one would even know about it.
+Some schools get their water source from public supplies and do not have a test for toxins.
+This may contain harmful contaminants which no one would know about.

-According to the United States Environmental Protection Agency, thousands of schools in America, both in the urban and rural areas, had contaminated drinking water from the fountains due to chemicals and other toxins.
-Some of the contaminants found are lead, arsenic, copper, and nitrates.
+According to the United States Environmental Protection Agency, thousands of schools in America, both in urban and rural areas, have contaminated drinking water from fountains with chemicals and other toxins.
+Some contaminants found are lead, arsenic, copper, and nitrates.

-Indeed, the water situation in the United States is alarming, and the risks are apparent, especially when you talk about the drinking water of your children in their school.
+Indeed, the water situation in the United States is alarming, and the risks are apparent, especially regarding your children's drinking water in their schools.

 Toxins in the drinking water pose an additional risk to the children.
-They are more vulnerable to diseases than adults, who can cause grave problems in the end.
+They are more vulnerable to diseases than adults, which can cause grave problems.

-Aside from the contaminated water of the drinking fountains, it also contains about 62,000 to 2.7 million bacteria on its physical structure.
+In addition to being contaminated by the drinking fountains, the water contains about 62,000 to 2.7 million bacteria in its physical structure.

 Bottled Waters versus Drinking Fountains

-If these talks about contaminated water from the drinking fountain had you moving to the grocery store and buying all the bottled waters, you could see, wait but read more.
-Bottled waters are just water from the tap that may not be processed or received additional treatment.
+If these talks about contaminated water from the drinking fountain had you moving to the grocery store and buying all the bottled waters, you could see, wait, but read more.
+Bottled water is just water from the tap that may not be processed or receive additional treatment.

-Some reports indicate that the bottled waters are less pure than the municipal waters since the city has stricter regulations in providing clean waters for the community.
+Some reports indicate that bottled water is less pure than municipal water, as the city has stricter regulations regarding providing clean water for the community.

-An independent test conducted by the Environment Working Group revealed that there are at least 38 low-level contaminants in bottled water in ten various brands.
-It has also been found out that there are by-products such as industrial chemicals, nitrate, Tylenol, caffeine, arsenic, and other bacteria in the water.
+An independent test conducted by the Environment Working Group revealed at least 38 low-level contaminants in bottled water from ten brands.
+The water also contains such as industrial chemicals, nitrate, Tylenol, caffeine, arsenic, and other bacteria are in th

-When you buy bottled water in the stores, it is not the water alone that is contaminated.
-The plastic bottle can also pose a serious threat to the user due to the chemicals in the plastic bottle that may leach the water.
+When you buy bottled water in stores, the water is not the only thing that is contaminated.
+Plastic bottles can also seriously threaten users, as their chemicals may leach into the water.
 Some of them are phthalates and bisphenol-A (BPA).

-In a study done by the National Resources Defense Council (NRDC), it has been found out that about one-third of more than 1,000 bottles that are tested for purity contained bacteria, arsenic, and other chemicals.
+A study by the National Resources Defense Council (NRDC) found that about one-third of more than 1,000 bottles tested for purity contain bacteria, arsenic, and other chemicals.

-Furthermore, big companies bottle their water out of the nearby lakes, streams and make rivers mudflats.
-The lake's water levels have dropped tremendously, and there are now sinkholes that appear near the bottling plants.
+Furthermore, big companies bottle their water from nearby lakes and streams and make rivers mudflats.
+The lake's water levels have dropped tremendously, and sinkholes appear near the bottling plants.

 What Can Be Done?

-The most ideal and only way to determine what is in your water is to have it tested.
-There are water testing agencies all around the country that can give you an expert evaluation of your facility’s water and in case there are any dangers or toxins you should think about.
-If you are prepared to have your water tested, the EPA has made it simple to find a water testing organization in your area.
+If you are ready to have your water tested, the EPA has made finding a water testing organization in your area simple.
 It is best practice to have your water tested at least once a year.
-It would help if you likewise had it tested if you or one more facility close to you is under construction, as this might slacken debris from the pipes and transport it into your drinking water.
+It would help if you likewise had it tested if you or another facility close to you is under construction, as this might slack debris from the pipes and transport it into your drinking water.

 Clean for Clean Water

-- Water fountains—particularly those in facilities with children should be cleaned at least once a day.
+- Water fountains—particularly those in facilities with children should be cleaned at least once daily.

-- The whole fountain surface should be washed with disinfectant, including the mouthpiece, protective guard, basin, and handles.
-They should then be cleaned down with a clean, damp cloth.
+- The fountain surface, including the mouthpiece, protective guard, basin, and handles, should be disinfected and cleaned with a clean, damp cloth.

-- Advise people who use your water fountains that they should let the water run for a few seconds before taking a drink.
-This can aid in flushing a portion of the bacteria before you take it in.
+- Advise people who use your water fountains to let the water run for a few seconds before drinking.
+This can help flush out some of the bacteria before they consume it.

 Conclusion

-In a nutshell, the water from the school drinking fountain is not 100% safe because of various factors.
-There are viruses from the structure itself, and the pipes can be contaminated, which can affect the water.
-Furthermore, the immune system of children are weak, and they are prone to several water-borne diseases.
+The water from the school drinking fountain is not 100% safe because of various factors.
+The structure can harbor viruses, and the pipes can contaminate the water.

-Suppose you do not want your kids to drink from the public drinking fountain, and you don’t want to waste your money using bottled water.
-In that case, a simple solution could be allowing them to bring their reusable water bottle with a filter such as the Sport Berkey Water Bottle.
+If you don't want your kids to drink from the public fountain and don’t want to waste money on bottled water, a simple solution is to allow them to bring their reusable water bottle with a filter, such as the Sport Berkey Water Bottle.

 ← Older Post Newer Post →